 The study area encompasses downtown Denver and the neighborhoods of Five Points, Whittier, Cole and Elyria Swansea.
-RTD is partnering with the City and County of Denver on the project, and is also collaborating closely with the Five Points Business District and the Downtown Denver Partnership to ensure it is a success.
+RTD partnered with the City and County of Denver on the project, and also collaborated closely with the Five Points Business District and the Downtown Denver Partnership to ensure its success.

-The study will gather information to measure and evaluate potential alternatives, screen these alternatives and then provide a detailed description of the most feasible alternative.
-The study will also determine how the Central Rail Line should interface with the downtown Denver transportation system in order to be implemented with minimal impact to vehicular traffic, transit, bicyclists and pedestrians.
+The study gathered information to measure and evaluate potential alternatives, screen these alternatives and then provided a detailed description of the most feasible alternative.
+The study also determined how the Central Rail Line should interface with the downtown Denver transportation system in order to be implemented with minimal impact to vehicular traffic, transit, bicyclists and pedestrians.

 First Meeting VideoThe first public meeting for the Central Rail Extension Mobility Study

 was held on February 26, 2014 at the Blair-Caldwell African American Research

 Library.
 Click here to view the materials presented at the meeting on the Central Rail Extension Mobility Study.

 Did you miss the meeting?
 Watch a video of the presentation and the Q&A below.